Operation Snow White: Implementation

 The GO's actual infiltration of the government likely began when Gerald Wolfe and Michael Meisner were able to gain employment at the IRS as clerk-typists.
 Under direction of the Guardian Office, Wolfe monitored files on tax-exempt organizations and, when requested, illegally made copies for Scientology.
 Meisner supervised both Wolfe and the Information Bureau section in DC, and reported to the GO's Deputy Guardian for Information in the US.

 In November 1974, Operation Snow White took an unexpected turn for the GO when they received word that the IRS would be conducting a meeting on Scientology's tax-exempt status.
 In response, the church sent a spy to bug the room.
 On the morning of November 1, the day before the meeting, a GO agent, Hermann, broke into the conference room and plugged the device into an electrical outlet.
 This device, in turn, then transmitted a signal on an FM frequency, which was picked up and recorded by Scientologists sitting in a car in the parking lot of the Smithsonian, which faced the office.
 After the meeting Hermann removed the device, and the taped recording of the meeting was sent to Los Angeles.

 By December, Wolfe, Herman, and Meisner had sent a shipment of stolen documents 20 inches thick to Duke Snider.
 Snider, in turn, sent notification to Mo Budlong in Los Angeles.
 By the end of December, Wolfe was stealing documents from the IRS's Chief Counsel's office.
 Just days after Christmas, Wolfe broke into the office of Barbara Bird, an attorney in the IRS's Refund Litigation Service.
 Bird had been present at the November 1st meeting.
 Instead of stealing files, Wolfe took them to a copier and made photocopies using government paper.

 Later, Wolfe met Meisner at a restaurant, where he reported on his most recent theft.
 Meisner took the documents and underlined selections that he believed his superiors would find interesting or relevant and wrote a summary of the important points.
 This was then routed through the Assistant Guardian for DC and on to the Deputy Guardian for the US, the Deputy Guardian for Information in the US, the Branch I Director of the Information Bureau, and the Collections Officer, all of which were in Los Angeles.
 A copy was also sent to Mary Sue Hubbard.
 This was typically standard procedure for Meisner.

-In early 1975, Operation Snow White expanded again as Sharon Thomas found employment in the U.S. Coast Guard Intelligence Agency and Nancy Douglass began work at the Drug Enforcement Administration (DEA).
+In early 1975, Operation Snow White expanded again as Sharon Thomas found employment in the USCG intelligence service and Nancy Douglass began work at the DEA.
 Douglass stole documents and made photocopies of others.
 These were transmitted to Hermann.